janlucaklees/yuzukam/README.md

 > ⚠️ This only works on desktop Chromium browsers.
 Mobile or Safari / Firefox users will need
 > HTTPS.

-Take an old laptop and install a chromium-based Browser of your choise.
-This will be the device you leave beside your baby.

-On that device's chromium-based browser go to [chrome://flags/#unsafely-treat-insecure-origin-as-secure](chrome://flags/#unsafely-treat-insecure-origin-as-secure) and enter the IP or hostname of the device where you host Yuzukam.

-> Follow this format:

 ### 3. Start monitoring your baby

 Open Yuzukam in the browser on your camera device.
 Position it so the webcam faces your baby.

 > ⚙️ Click the gear icon in the top right to give the device a name (e.g. “nursery” or your babys
 > name).

-> Optional: Click on the gear in the top right and change the name fo the device to identify it more easily.

 Then, from any other device in your home network, open the same Yuzukam address to monitor the stream.